Jon Ola Norbom

-Jon Ola Hauger Norbom (15 December 1923 – 12 April 2020) was a Norwegian economist and Liberal Party politician.
+Jon Ola Hauger Norbom (15 December 1923 – 12 April 2020) was a Norwegian economist and politician.

+Biography

 During World War II, in 1942, Norbom was imprisoned for a brief time at Grini concentration camp.
 Then, in November 1943, he was among the students who were arrested by the German occupying forces in Norway as part of a general imprisonment of all male, non-NS students at the University of Oslo.
 He was imprisoned in the German concentration camp Buchenwald.

-From 1950 to 1952 he was the leader of the Young Liberals of Norway, the youth wing of the Liberal Party.
-He was State Secretary in the Ministry of Finance from 1967 to 1969, during the cabinet Borten, and became Minister of the Finance in 1972–1973 during the cabinet Korvald.
+From 1950 to 1952, he was the leader of the Young Liberals of Norway, the youth wing of the Liberal Party.
+He was State Secretary in the Ministry of Finance from 1967 to 1969, during Borten's cabinet, and became Minister of Finance from 1972 to 1973 during the Korvald's cabinet.
 Norbom never held elected political office.

-He graduated as cand.oecon. from the University of Oslo in 1949, and studied international economics and European integration at the College of Europe in Bruges 1952–1953.
+He graduated as cand.oecon. from the University of Oslo in 1949, and studied international economics and European integration at the College of Europe in Bruges from 1952 to 1953.
 He subsequently worked as a researcher with the National Bureau of Economic Research, the United Nations and the General Agreement on Tariffs and Trade (GATT) during the 1950s and 1960s.
-He was director in the International Trade Centre Unctad/Gatt 1973–1984, the Permanent Secretary in the Norwegian Ministry of Health and Social Affairs 1984–1993, and member of the United Nations Social Policy Committee 1987–1990.
+He was director in the International Trade Centre Unctad/Gatt from 1973 to 1984, the Permanent Secretary in the Norwegian Ministry of Health and Social Affairs from 1984 to 1993, and member of the United Nations Social Policy Committee from 1987 to 1990.

-Norbom died in Suwanee, Georgia in April 2020 at the age of 96.
+Norbom died in Suwanee, Georgia on 12 April 2020, aged 96.